TNO/EXIOMOD-open/documentation/gettingstarted.md

 # Coding style conventions

-These conventions are applied in the *Base model* and need to be applied to any new code that is being added to the library.
+These conventions are applied in the *Base model* and need to be applied to any new code that is being added to the EXIOMOD_base_model.

 * **Code width** is 80 characters, this allows to code to be readable on most screens and also in print.